Updated October 8th, 2020

 Currently, no visitors are allowed at any EHN Canada residential treatment facilities—only staff and patients are allowed onsite.
 We have moved outpatient services, family programs, and support group meetings to online platforms.

-- Outpatient services and support groups have been moved to our Wagon online outpatient clinic, to continue service without interruption.
+- Outpatient services and support groups have been moved to EHN Online powered by Wagon, to continue service without interruption.
 This includes aftercare programs, as well as online individual therapy and group therapy.

 All patients and staff are required to maintain at least two metres separation from each other—except for when necessary to provide patients with medical care.

 - Therapy groups have been reduced in size and are being held in the largest available rooms to ensure that patients and staff can maintain physical distance from one another.

 - Furniture in common areas as well as therapy rooms has been arranged to comply with physical distancing requirements.

 - We remind patients, both verbally and through posted signs, to maintain physical distance between one another (e.g. in lineups and group sessions).